 Representatives is this group are food scientists, protein experts, analytical chemists.

-WORKING GROUP 1 LEADER
+WG 1 LEADER

 DR. GABRIEL MAZZUCCHELLI